Registration is now Open

 Native American names – restoration or use of perennial Native names

 by various agencies such as USGS, USFS, NPS, BLM, FWS, FEMA, State, and local

 We hope that you will submit an abstract,

 save the dates, and join us in Tacoma, WA for a lively, informative, and

 The COGNA Executive Committee made the decision after the

-2017 meeting that the group would not pursue a hotel contract this year.
+2017 meeting that the group would not pursue a major hotel contract this year.
 Our

 number of conference participants has grown small enough that filling a costly

 room quota is difficult.
 This is particular true in larger cities like Tacoma